Phones · Resale guide

 Insider Checks

-THE SPEAKER MESH TEST: Use a flashlight to inspect the speaker grilles at the bottom and earpiece.
-If the mesh appears perfectly clean and brand-new looking, but the rest of the phone shows signs of wear, it’s a red flag.
-Original speaker meshes accumulate micro-dust and cannot be fully cleaned to look brand new.
-A replaced mesh often indicates prior water damage or a repair where the original part was damaged.
-A missed water damage sign could lead to ₹15,000+ in repairs later.
+THE SPEAKER MESH TEST (₹1,000-₹3,000 repair if missed).
+Look at the speaker grilles at the bottom and top (earpiece) with a flashlight.
+If the mesh is perfectly clean and new-looking but the rest of the phone shows wear, it’s a red flag.
+Original meshes accumulate micro-dust over time that can’t be fully cleaned.
+A new-looking mesh could mean it was replaced, often after water damage.

-THE SIM TRAY WATER INDICATOR: This is a crucial check.
-Remove the SIM tray and look inside the slot with a bright flashlight.
-You’ll see a small, usually white or silver, Liquid Contact Indicator (LCI) sticker.
-If this sticker is pink or red, the phone has had significant water contact, even if it appears to be working now.
-This is the number one check every mobile repair shop does first.
-A water-damaged phone is a ticking time bomb—avoid buying it entirely, or expect major component failures costing ₹10,000-₹30,000.
+THE SIM TRAY WATER INDICATOR (₹5,000-₹35,000 repair if missed).
+This is the most critical check.
+Remove the SIM tray and peer deep inside the slot with a strong flashlight.
+You’ll see a tiny white or silver sticker—this is the Liquid Contact Indicator (LCI).
+If it’s pink or red, the phone has had significant water contact.
+Even if it seems to work now, internal corrosion can lead to expensive, intermittent failures later.

 Common Scams to Watch For (India 2026)